Sara Grote Cerrell, Principal

 Geoff earned his MBA from Thunderbird and a BSBA in International Business and Marketing from Georgetown University.
 He lives in San Francisco, CA with his wife, Kathy.

-Andrea Hartley brings over 15 years private sector and not-for-profit experience in marketing, communications and management.
+Andrea Hartley brings over 20 years of private sector and not-for-profit experience in marketing, communications and management.
 She has crafted strategies and delivered plans for high profile, high impact campaigns and events, where she has built teams of experts globally.